cat-friend/ultimate-accelerator/documentation/user-stories-acceptance.md

 * As a logged-in user who is viewing a clan on the `/clans/:clanId` page, I can view the clan name, members, and description.
 If I am not part of the clan, I cannot view the comments.

 #### Acceptance Criteria
-- [ ] When a logged-in user is viewing a card from a deck on the `/clans/:clanId` page, the user can see the details of a clan.
+- [ ] When a logged-in user is viewing a clan the `/clans/:clanId` page, the user can see the details of a clan.
+- [ ] A user who is not a member of the clan is not authorized to see the clan’s messages and should not be able to see them.

 ### Updating a Clan
 * As a logged-in user, while viewing a clan that I have created (`/clans/:clanId`), I have the option to edit the clan's name, description, and avatar.
 * When I select the option to edit the clan, a form will appear.
 Information already present on the clan's page will be autopopulated within the form.
 * When I enter invalid data on the `Edit Clan` form, the page will inform me of the failed validations and repopulate the form with the valid entries
     * so that I can try again without needing to refill every input field.
-* If I have not created the clan, I will not be able to edit any details about t he clan.
+* If I have not created the clan, I will not be able to edit any details about the clan.
 * After I have updated the clan, I can see the changes that I have made.

 #### Acceptance Criteria